jackjt8/TC_Web/_posts/2025-02-16-leadership-changes.md

 - **Bthuand**
 - The **Keywright’s Gallery**

-While our documentation doesn’t capture everything Nat has worked on (yet!), their fingerprints are all over the world — often in areas where thoughtful, atmospheric design is key.
+Nat's fingerprints are all over the world — often in areas where thoughtful, atmospheric design is key.
 With Dee’s move to Tribunal, the time felt right to officially bring Nat onto the Staff team.

 ---

-TamrielCraft is a community-driven project, and it's people like Captum, Dee, and Nat who help keep it alive — one build, one conversation, and one idea at a time.
-Thank you all for being part of this journey.
+TamrielCraft is a community-driven project, and it's people like CaptumQuantum, Dee, and Nat who help keep it alive — one build, one conversation, and one idea at a time.
+Thank you all for being part of this journey and we hope you'll join us as we pave the road ahead!